kimjune01/mcp-holster/README.md

 A Python-based tool for managing MCP servers in Claude's configuration file directly from Claude desktop, eliminating the need for manual text editor modifications.

+## Motivation

+Although Claude is prompted not to use tools when not necessary, it is often too eager to invoke tools at its disposal.
+But who's gonna add and remove MCP servers manually?

+Managing MCP servers through text editors is a task well-suited for LLMs, but Claude currently only provides a pointer to the config file.
+Holster aims to improve this experience by providing a seamless interface for server management directly within Claude desktop.

 ## Features

 - 🔄 Seamless server management within Claude desktop